 The enchanting nature of the female form is something that is celebrated throughout Polynesian pop, but perhaps nowhere quite so extensively as the Mai-Kai.
 The beautiful waitresses to this day are attired in bikini tops and wraparound sarongs.
 For many years, a Mai-Kai calendar was offered featuring the many beautiful women of the Mai-Kai.
 This worship reaches its zenith with the Mystery Drink, delivered by the Mystery Girl, an experience that must be witnessed to be fully appreciated, so I will not describe it here, but rather urge you to visit the Mai-Kai yourself and order one.

 In February 2015, the Mai-Kai was added to the National Register of Historic Places.

 At the end of October 2020, the Mai-Kai announced what was hoped to be a temporary closure because of flooding and damage caused by heavy rains.
 This damage proved to be more extensive and the costs of repair more prohibitive than expected.
 Eventually, on January 21st, 2020, the Mai-Kai announced that it was making the business available for acquisition or joint-venture development.

 On September 28th, 2021, the Mai-Kai made public that after considering numerous interested parties, the Thornton family agreed to a new joint venture with the Barlington Group, a South Florida-based real estate investment and development company focused on growing unique and eclectic legacy businesses that give their communities character, and Mad Room Hospitality, the proprietors of iconic establishments such as Ball and Chain, Los Altos and Taquerias El Mexicano.

 *NOTE: !!!
-The current expected target reopening timeframe of The Mai-Kai is Spring of 2023 !!!
+The current expected target re-opening timeframe of The Mai-Kai is early 2024 !!!